catalogicsoftware/cloudcasa-helmchart/README.md

 This will install the CloudCasa agent and complete registration of the cluster with the CloudCasa service.

 ## Updating the CloudCasa Agent
-1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under the Setup tab.
+1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under the Protection tab.
 2. Execute the following commands to update the agent:
 ```
 $ helm repo update